SAP-samples/teched2023-DT261/exercises/ex3 /README.md

     ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/4e2f6246-a916-4c5f-8267-54b76aa86112)

     >The overall status of the Note Analyzer is in Red with Preparation SAP Note Check Phase, SAP Note Check Phase with status Red and Scope information with Yellow.
-After taking all the necessary action it become Green.
+After taking all the necessary action everything except the Scope information phase will become Green.
+The overall status shall also become green.

     Now it’s the time for the deep dive into the details of the tool.
 We can take the action one by one to finish the Analysis.